Grim-/Outward-Item-Overrider/README.md

 ## Currently Supported Weapon Stats
 If you are editing a Weapon's Damage Stats you must include the <WeaponOverrideData DmgType="type" (Get supported Damage Types below)

+## Currently Supported Item Stats
+Not really support for it yet but you must include the <ItemOverrideData ItemStatType="type"

 #### DAMAGE Types
     * Physical
     * Ethereal,